Key Points

 A team consisting of a quality manager, a Master Black Belt, a cross-functional team of equipment operators, and process engineers began by closely analyzing the data that had been collected over the years and during previous improvement efforts.

 The analysis led to interesting insights and outcomes.
 Taking a closer look at the data on batch failures, the operators commented there were a number of problems in product consistency occurring at the same time there were changes in raw material batches.
 Also, the team found the rejected batches had more than the expected amounts of flavor additive.
-Finally, the team concluded that the process of mixing flavor additives was one of the root causes for rejections.
+Finally, the team concluded that the process of mixing flavor additives was one of the root causes of rejections.

 The team made some recommendations to develop and implement simple process changes for mixing in flavor additives as well as working with the raw material suppliers to be sure they were providing a consistent product.

 The company succeeded in reducing batch failures from a yearly average of 120 to 12 for a 90% breakthrough improvement.
-By approaching the problems with fact-based analytical tools, the company improved the process generating net improvements worth approximately $1,450,000 of product that could now be sold and not rejected.
+By approaching the problems with fact-based analytical tools, the company improved the process generating net improvements worth approximately $1,450,000 of products that could now be sold and not rejected.

-It’s likely that your organization is already familiar with how to do continuous improvement.
+Likely, your organization is already familiar with how to do continuous improvement.
 Here are a few tips to help navigate the process of breakthrough improvement.

 Given the increased complexity of breakthrough improvement, be sure it is appropriate for the issue at hand.